rackerlabs/support-how-to/content/how-to/cloud-networks/basic-network-troubleshooting/index.md

     Chain OUTPUT (policy ACCEPT)
     target     prot opt source               destination

-#### Common Problems

-If your iptables output differs from the above, the firewall may be causing your issue.
+A different output from the one above indicates a problem with the firewall.

-### route
+### route command

-route is used to view and edit the routing table.
-The output of route may display several lines, but the most important (or the most commonly broken) is one called the default gateway.
+The **route** command is used to view and edit the routing table.

-**Note:** Various Linux distros may configure their routes slightly differently.
-The output shown below is from a Debian server.
+The output of the route command varies among Linux&reg; distributions.
+The output below is from a Debian&reg; distribution:

     # route
     Kernel IP routing table